AI-Citizenship/AI-Citizenship/_announcements/week-0.md

 date: 2019-04-01
 ---

-Hello world!
+Welcome!
 We have launched with module 1 and our special interview with Prof I. Glenn Cohen.
 Stay tuned for more content.
 {: .fs-5 }